poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 <img src="http://yuml.me/diagram/scruffy/class/[TodoApp]->[TodoView],[TodoView]->[TodoHttpClient]" alt="todoApp" />

 - `TodoApp` is the main class that is going to initialize our application, this can be an android app, web page or a desktop application using any framework.
-- `TodoView` is the class that would display a view to interact with, this class is going to delegate the data related aspects to the `TodoHttpClient` and it's only responsability is to paint/draw/render the information and get the input to perform actions against the data using the `TodoHttpClient` dependency.
+- `TodoView` is the class that would display a view to interact with, this class is going to delegate the data-related aspects to the `TodoHttpClient` and it's only responsibility is to paint/draw/render the information and get the input to perform actions against the data using the `TodoHttpClient` dependency.
-- `TodoHttpClient` is the class that contains a set of HTTP methods to persists `Todo` objects using a REST api.
+- `TodoHttpClient` is the class that contains a set of HTTP methods to persists `Todo` objects using a REST API.
-- `Todo` is a value object that represents a todo item in our datastore.
+- `Todo` is a value object that represents a todo item in our data store.

 <img src="http://yuml.me/diagram/scruffy/class/[TodoApp|- TodoView view|+ main(String... args)]->[TodoView|- TodoHttpClient client|showTodos; + showTodo; + addTodo; + deleteTodo; +updateTodo],[TodoView]->[TodoHttpClient||+ GET /todos; + GET /todos/:id; + POST /todos; + POST /todos/:id; + PUT /todos/:id]" alt="todoApp" />